 Pushpin delivered high-quality results in days versus months and did so at one-fifth the cost of the competition.
 Pushpin is applying to property assessment the same kind of artificial intelligence algorithms that Google used to beat world champion Go players.
 The result is a dramatic improvement in accuracy, turnaround, and cost—and a phenomenal return on investment.

 Chief Technology Officer, Maricopa County Assessor, Arizona

 Pushpin is applying to real property assessment the same kind of artificial intelligence algorithms that Google uses in its autonomous cars.
 Our testbed was a set of four areas of the county, each of which presents a different challenge for change detection via aerial photography.
 After we examined these small pilot areas with this constantly learning technology, we believe our office has a new opportunity to improve the accuracy, turnaround time, and cost for detecting a variety of changes.

 Founded in 2015 and based in Minneapolis, Pushpin believes that people and computers intelligently combined can solve difficult mapping challenges better, faster, and cheaper than the alternatives.
 Pushpin works with tech-forward clients and partners to dramatically increase automation, accelerate workflows, and decrease costs.
 Pushpin applies patent-pending deep learning algorithms to aerial and satellite imagery to identify parcel changes, extract building footprints, estimate impervious areas, and more.
-Pushpin’s clients include Maricopa County, Arizona; Lee County, Florida; Hillsborough County, Florida; Travis County, Texas; and many others.
+Pushpin has worked with 62 cities and counties in 21 states as well as partners such as CoreLogic, CycloMedia, and Nearmap.